kamailio/kamailio-wiki/docs/tutorials/faq/main.md

 ### Can Kamailio be used for video calls?

-:page_with_curl: Yes, Kamailio can be used for video calls.
+📃 Yes, Kamailio can be used for video calls.
 The two SIP phones must support video codecs/calling.

 ## Getting Started

 ### What are the minimum knowledge requirements before starting with Kamailio?

-:page_with_curl: To be familiar with Linux or UNIX (FreeBSD, OpenBSD, OS/X) and understand Session Initiation Protocol (SIP - RFC3261).
+📃 To be familiar with Linux or UNIX (FreeBSD, OpenBSD, OS/X) and understand Session Initiation Protocol (SIP - RFC3261).

 ### Any step-by-step guide to install Kamailio?

-:page_with_curl: Yes, see:
+📃 Yes, see:

 -   <http://www.kamailio.org/wiki/#installation>